EVERYONE'S TELLING YOU VIDEO'S THE WAY FORWARD

 But, let's face it, it's not that easy.
 If it were, all those people talking about video would actually be doing it.

 Video shouldn't feel so stressful.
-It should feel like a long, cool drink with a friend: fun, stress-free, an easy yes, not making you feel like hiding in a corner until the camera goes away.
+It should feel like a long, cool drink with a friend: fun, an easy yes, not making you feel like hiding in a corner until the camera goes away.
 This is about taking your business to the next level.
 Connecting with your audience in a meaningful way.

 Video is becoming more and more important in the online business space, and as a coach or course creator making that connection with your audience is vital when video plays such a huge part of your biz.

 The problem is that video scares and/or overwhelms a lot of people.
 So instead of using a tool that's so powerful it can create an emotional response in 30 seconds or less, most people avoid it.

 The plus side is that because most people avoid it, you and your business have an opportunity to stand out from the crowd.